juju/docs/src/en/glossary.md

   - `revision`, if specified, points to a specific revision of the charm pointed to by the rest of the URL.
 It must be a non-negative integer.

-**Endpoint** - The combination of a service name and a relation name.
+**Endpoint** - The combination of a application name and a relation name.

-**Environment** - A configured location where services can be deployed.
+**Environment** - A configured location where applications can be deployed.
 An environment typically has a name, which can usually be omitted when there's a single environment configured, or when a default is explicitly defined.
 Depending on the type of environment, it may have to be bootstrapped before